Harold Lawson

+In the beginning of his career he worked at the programming department at Univac with various compilers, reporting to Grace Hopper.

 In July, 2010 he published a new book entitled A Journey Through the Systems Landscape (ISBN 978-1-84890-010-3) with College Publications.
 The book provides a comprehensive discipline-independent approach to learning to "think" and "act" in terms of systems.

 Amongst several academic appointments, his last position was as Professor of Telecommunications and Computer Systems at Linköping University where he co-founded its Department of Computer and Information Science in 1983.

 He is a Fellow of ACM, Fellow and Life Member of the IEEE, and Fellow of the International Council on Systems Engineering INCOSE IEEE Charles Babbage Computer Pioneer and INCOSE Systems Engineering Pioneer.

 Bud died in Stockholm on June 10, 2019, after a period of illness.